-Today we see refugees fleeing Ukraine in droves, and, although Americans sympathize and donate, most would say, “Not me!
+Today we see refugees fleeing foreign lands in droves, and, although Americans sympathize and donate, most would say, “Not me!
 It can never happen here.”

 Is there any way that we can plan to care for ourselves and our families in catastrophic situations?